jparrill/rpmController/README.md

 RPM Controller use this technologies:

-* [python] - Awesome developing languaje, supported from 2.6
+* [python] - Awesome developing languaje, supported from 2.4.3
+* [CentOS/RHEL] - Supported from Rhel 5.5, and CentOS 5.5
 * [rpm_api] - Own Library that take information about rpm's of the node
 * [pymongo] - Great module that talks with MongoDB
 * [argparse] - Argument parser Module